viniciusfbb/ipub-refit/README.md

       function TryGetUser(const AUser: string; out AResult: TUser): Boolean;
     end;
   ```
-  Now, the TryGetUser will "silence" the exceptions EipRestServiceCanceled, EipRestServiceFailed and EipRestServiceStatusCode.
+  Now, the TryGetUser will "silence" the exceptions EipRestServiceCanceled, EipRestServiceFailed, EipRestServiceJson and EipRestServiceStatusCode.

   #### Considerations
   The GRestService and the rest api interfaces created by it are thread safe.